PAT TESTING COURSE

 Successful completion of the course leads to the award of the Technical Training Solutions Certificate of Competence 160: PAT Testing.

-What do candidates on the PAT Testing training course actually do?
+What do candidates on the PAT Testing course actually do?

 We give our candidates a brief overview of the legal requirements so that they understand why they need to do pat testing and the competence issues surrounding pat testing.
 We then look at how the testing should be carried out.